MAIF/shapash/docs/tutorials/tuto-plot01-local_plot-and-to_pandas.rst

 Classification Case
 -------------------

-transform our use case into classification:
+Transform our use case into classification :

 .. code:: ipython